mango-gesture/mango-gesture/README.md

 After collection, you should have several folders; one for each gesture.
 Ensure that these folders are numbered 0-N where you have N+1 gestures you wish to learn.
 These are the class labels for your gestures.
 Within the folders, your data should be labeled output0.jpeg ... outputm.jpeg.
 Each consecutive pair (output0, output1; outputk, output{k+1}) represents a before-after pair that our mlp will learn to predict labels from.

 You also have the max image size that was seen during data collection.
-While this image size will work for 100% of your training data and likely all of your test data, we recommend you reduce the image size to decrease inference latency and maintain 95-99% of your data.
-Example.ipynb has many example function calls across our training and inference pipelines.
+While this image size will work for 100% of your training data and likely all of your test data, we recommend you reduce the image size to decrease inference latency and maintain 95-99% of your data. ```example.ipynb``` has many example function calls across our training and inference pipelines.
 Scroll down to the Image Size Calculator and use the next 4 cells to test out different image sizes.

 Once you have decided on an image size, switch to the inference directory and run the following command to start a training run: